Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 - Department Create, View, Edit Pages (Optional)
 - Instructor Create, View, Edit Pages (Optional)

+Best practices guidelines:
+- Read through the provided Resource links before starting each section
+- Thoroughly read the step by step guidelines in each section
+- Type the code implementation yourself rather than copying and pasting
+- Create your own code solutions by following the step by step guidelines

 ---

 ### Day 1 (28th December) -